martinBDev/Programming-Languages-Design/README.md

 - TernaryOperator: currently under development

 ### Definitions
-- VariableDefinition: a : int; (Currently i'm developing an extension to allow asignment of a variable when its defined: a : int = 3;)
+- VariableDefinition: a : int; (Currently i'm developing an extension to allow assignment of a variable when its defined: a : int = 3;)
 - FunctionDefinition: def func(a:boolean) : int { ..... }

 ### Types